The 9 Best Personal Finance Books that will Change Your Life

 I’m gonna let you in on a little secret: it’s ok if you don’t eat up Dave’s approach with a spoon.
 Or Suze’s.
 Or anyone else’s.
 I promise, no harm will come to you (though, I’m totally expecting to get hate mail from some Dave fans…you know who you are! 😉 )

 I’m not dissing Dave or Suze.
 But there are tons – and I mean tons! – of great personal finance books out there.
 I’ve pulled together some of my absolute favorite.
-These books have really changed my perspective on finances, work and living my absolute best life:
+These great finance books have really changed my perspective on finances, work and living my absolute best life.

-I’ve been a huge fan of Canadian financial expert Gail Vaz Oxlade for a long time, and have seen just about every episode of “Til Debt Do Us Part” (check it out, it’s a great show!).
+I’ve been a huge fan of Canadian financial expert Gail Vaz Oxlade for a long time, and have seen just about every episode of “Til Debt Do Us Part” on the MSNBC personal finance lineup (check it out, it’s a great show!).

 She tends to not get much attention in the US due to being geared more towards Canadians.
 However, she’s got a great personality and is very to the point.
 She doesn’t sugar coat things, and has no trouble laying it out to someone in financial denial.

-But don’t let that turn you off – it just means her book is no nonsense, straight forward, and one of the best personal finance books I’ve read to help set you straight.
+But don’t let that turn you off – it just means her book is no nonsense, straight forward, and one of the best debt free books I’ve read to help set you straight.

-Debt Free Forever is great for people who are starting at the beginning of wrangling their finances into shape.
+Debt Free Forever is also one of the best books for budgeting and finance and great for people who are starting out with tackling finances.
 If you’re behind on bills, or can’t get your finances organized, Gail lays out a step-by-step process to help you get your ship righted.

 Her no nonsense style is great for those who are sick and tired of financial struggles, and are ready to get some relief.